PopovEvgeniy/mugenresourcedecompiler/readme.txt

 1.9.7: The source code was recompiled under Lazarus 4.0 RC1.
 1.9.8: The source code was recompiled under Lazarus 4.0 RC3.
 1.9.9-2.0: The small changes.
+2.0.1: The user interface has improved.
+2.0.2: The small changes.